zrythm/zrythm/doc/user/editing/edit-modes.rst

 ~~~~~~~~
 Cut mode behaves similarly to what is mentioned in
 :ref:`cutting-objects`, with the exception that you
-can just click instead of :zbutton:`Alt`-clicking.
+can just click instead of :kbd:`Alt`-clicking.

 Erase Mode
 ~~~~~~~~~~